 New Jersey Hazing Lawyer

 From religious ceremonies to academic achievement, most people experience many rites of passage as they grow up.
-Sometimes, a rite of passage involves an initiation into a club or a group.
-However, sometimes those initiations can involve questionable activities that ultimately prove to be dangerous for the individuals subject to them and potentially criminal for those engaging in them.
+Sometimes, a rite of passage involves an initiation ritual into a club or a group.
+However, sometimes those initiations can involve questionable activities that ultimately prove to be dangerous for the individuals subject to them, and potentially criminal for those engaging in them.

-Hazing is not just something that happens on college campuses but can happen anywhere.
+Hazing is not just something that happens on college campuses.
+Hazing can happen anywhere.
 It may happen on sports teams.
-It can even happen in the armed forces.
-Understanding more about hazing can help you understand the choices you may need to make when it comes to charges surrounding hazing.
+Hazing has even happened throughout branches of the military.
+Understanding more about hazing can help you understand the choices you may need to make when it comes to criminal charges surrounding hazing.
 If you are facing these charges, a New Jersey hazing lawyer can help guide you through the legal process.
-Contact a skilled harassment attorney right away.What Actions Are Considered Hazing?
+Contact a skilled harassment attorney right away.

 Joining a group can often involve activities and rituals that are fun for both the people engaging in them and those who organized them.
 However, when these activities come with the possibility of bodily harm, they become a crime.

 This law is purposely vague as far as what qualifies as hazing.
-Hazing could include forcing individuals to drink large amounts of alcohol, depriving individuals of essential needs like food or water, preventing individuals from receiving emergency services, keeping individuals outside during cold weather with no clothes, severely physically abusing individuals, or any other activity likely to result in bodily harm.New Jersey Laws Regarding Hazing
+Hazing could include forcing individuals to drink large amounts of alcohol, depriving individuals of essential needs like food or water, preventing individuals from receiving emergency services, keeping individuals outside during cold weather with no clothes, severely physically abusing individuals, or any other activity likely to result in bodily harm.

 2C of the New Jersey Code of Criminal Justice 40-3 makes hazing a crime when an individual knowingly or recklessly organizes, promotes, or facilitates conduct that puts participants at risk of bodily injury.
 Violations of this law can result in a charge of being disorderly, which can be punishable by time in prison and a $1,000 fine.